kr55/ssiscataloger/faq.md

 We offer discounts to our customers planning to acquire more than two licenses simultaneously.
 To check the latest offer, email support@azureops.org with your requirements.
 The offer code will be delivered to you based on your purchase plan.

-**Is there a limited feature free trial available?**

-SSIS Catalog Migration Wizard has a limited feature trial version.
-The LFT version can migrate the first three SSIS projects (.ispac files) from the source to target SSISDB without environment variable configurations.
-If you want to try this before purchasing the full version, email support@azureops.org or chat with our support from the product page.
+## Technical

+**What all source and target SQL Servers are supported for migration of SSISDB.**

+SSIS Catalog Migration Wizard supports migration of SSISDB between SQL Server 2012, 2014, 2016, 2017, 2019, 2022, ADF SSIS IR, and Azure SQL MI.
+It is recommended to only migrate the SSIS catalog from lower to higher versions of the SQL Server as features in SSIS may not be backward SQL server version compatible.

+**Does this tool migrates SSIS environment references?**

+SSIS Catalog Migration Wizard migrates environment variables and project/package parameter server-side values from source to target SSISDB.
+Using a proactive recommendation process, you can also update their values during the migration.

-**Does SSIS Catalog Migration Requires an internet connection to work?**
+**Does SSIS Catalog Migration requires an internet connection to work?**

 SSIS Catalog Migration Wizard is an offline tool; hence, it does not require the Internet to work.
-The Installer of the tool interacts with our license server only once.
+The Installer of the tool interacts with our license server only once over the internet.

 **My source and target SSISDB are in different networks/domains and do not have a direct connection.
 Will SSIS Catalog Migration Wizard work in this case?**